harryyoud/spress-blog/content/posts/2016-12-29-building-lineageos.md

 <p id="doitallforme">&nbsp;</p>
 ## Automation
 There are loads of scripts out of there which wrap around the brunch and lunch command.
-I love reinventing the wheel (who doesn't?) so I made my own and named it `supper`.
-You can take a look [here](https://raw.githubusercontent.com/harryyoud/supper-build-script/master/supper).
+I love reinventing the wheel (who doesn't?) so I made my own and named it `midnightsnack`.
+You can take a look [here](https://github.com/harryyoud/midnightsnack).
 It's run at 12:05am every morning by cron (the Linux scheduling daemon).
 You can add things to cron like this:
 ```bash
 crontab -e
 ```